 Wild Winter Days Discount

 Zoo Atlanta knows that winter isn’t the most popular time for walking around outdoors and that some of its most popular animals are not cold weather animals, so it offers a Wild Winter Days discount.
-From January 8 – February 28, 2018, the zoo is offering 25% off admission for all guests.
+From January 7 – February 28, 2019, the zoo is offering 25% off admission for all guests.
+The zoo typically offers this discount every year in January and February.

 Fewer Crowds and Easy Parking